 Books

-Though currently at the research and writing stage, excerpts are forthcoming regarding the forgetting and remembrance of the General Textile Mill Strike of 1934 and the transformation of Herbert Hoover from political pariah to conservative martyr by movement Republicans before and after the former President's death in 1964.
+Excerpts are in the works regarding the forgetting and remembrance of the General Textile Mill Strike of 1934, the memory politics of the recessionary 1970s as presented via The Waltons television series, and the transformation of Herbert Hoover from political pariah to conservative polestar by movement Republicans before and after the former President's death in 1964.

-Though currently at the research and writing stage, excerpts are forthcoming regarding the forgetting and remembrance of the General Textile Mill Strike of 1934 and the transformation of Herbert Hoover from political pariah to conservative martyr by movement Republicans before and after the former President's death in 1964.
+Excerpts are in the works regarding the forgetting and remembrance of the General Textile Mill Strike of 1934, the memory politics of the recessionary 1970s as presented via The Waltons television series, and the transformation of Herbert Hoover from political pariah to conservative polestar by movement Republicans before and after the former President's death in 1964.

 Southern Religion, Southern Culture, co-edited with Ted Ownby and James G. Thomas, Jr., examines the intersections of region, religion, and culture.
 Essays focus on African-American religious education, religion in blues culture, borderland Episcopalian missionaries, sports and religion, Pentecostal print culture, southern relic-making, and the religious meanings of Elvis.
 The volume honors the career and work of Charles Reagan Wilson, Professor Emeritus at the University of Mississippi and a leading scholar of religious studies and southern culture.